LightGreenWorld/NLP_with_Kobert/Readme.txt

 Since copyright of all datasets(Train, Dev and Test) of this project belongs to National Institute of Korean Language, I don't upload them.

-In conclusion, Mathew's Corr of my codes was recorded at 0.31, which was not so competitive that I could not take any prizes.
-Although the contest was over, I'm upgrading my codes continually to improve Mathew's Corr.
+In conclusion, Matthew's Corr of my codes was recorded at 0.31, which was not so competitive that I could not take any prizes.
+Although the contest was over, I'm upgrading my codes continually to improve Matthew's Corr.